How much does a remittance agent’s bond cost in Illinois?

 Illinois remittance agent surety bonds must be furnished in a minimum amount of $20,000.
 However, the amount may increase if the agent’s remittances for the previous year exceed that amount.

-The price remittance agents will pay for this bond is based on a soft review of the applicant’s personal credit report.
+The price remittance agents will pay for this bond is based on an underwriter review of the applicant’s qualifications.

 Give us a call at 1 (800) 308-4358 or fill out an online bond request form to get started!